Sponsored links:

 Cattedrale di Santa Maria Assunta e San Genesio

 The beautiful interior has a neo-Renaissance architectural development, mainly the result of 19th-century works by Pietro Bernardini, with baroque decorations.
 The three aisles are separated by two series of circular arches supported on Ionic columns with polychrome imitation marble.
-Interesting sculptures and paintings deserve attention.
+Interesting sculptures and paintings deserve attention, reflecting centuries of artistic and religious patronage.

 Piazza della Repubblica